mathsman5133/coc.py/docs/api.rst

     :param player: The new player object
     :type player: :class:`SearchPlayer`

+.. py:function:: on_player_troop_unlock(new_troop, player)

+    This event is called when a player unlocks a new troop.

+    :param new_troop: The player's new troop.
+        :type new_troop: :class:`Troop`
+    :param player: The new player object
+        :type player: :class:`SearchPlayer`

 .. py:function:: on_player_troop_upgrade(old_troop, new_troop, player)

     This event is called when a player's troop has been upgraded.